AMSP-04/NETN-LOG/NETN-LOG.md

 The `LoadingDoneByProvider` parameter is used to indicate if the transfer of suplies is performed by the provider (default) or the consumer.
 This is an agreement between the parties and is specified in the offer.

-* If the transfer of supplies is controlled by the provider then the consumer shall respond with a `LOG_ServiceReceived` to any `LOG_ServiceComplete` message sent by the provider.
+* If the transfer of supplies is controlled by the provider, then the consumer shall respond with a `LOG_ServiceReceived` to any `LOG_ServiceComplete` message sent by the provider.
 The transfer of supplies is considered complete once the `LOG_ServiceReceived` message is sent.
-* If the service delivery is controlled by the consumer then the providing shall respond with a `LOG_ServiceComplete` to any `LOG_ServiceReceived` message sent by the consumer.
+* If the service delivery is controlled by the consumer, then the providing shall respond with a `LOG_ServiceComplete` to any `LOG_ServiceReceived` message sent by the consumer.
 Transfer of supplies is considered complete once the `LOG_ServiceComplete` is sent.

 Both `LOG_SupplyComplete` and `LOG_StorageComplete` messages include information on the actual amount of transferred supplies.

-Early termination of the service request or during delivery is possible and can be initiated by either the consumer or the provider using `LOG_CancelService`.

 <img src="./images/log_supply_cancellation.svg" width="400px"/>